hypergonial/hikari-miru/docs/source/guides/checks_timeout.rst

     view = TimeoutView(timeout=10.0)

 .. note::
-    Please note that if you manually call ::obj::`miru.views.View.stop`, ::obj::`miru.views.View.on_timeout` will not be called.
+    Please note that if you manually call :obj:`miru.views.View.stop`, :obj:`miru.views.View.on_timeout` will not be called.